 The organization also partners with other media houses and journalists in Nepal to formulate databases stories.
 Report prepared by Center for Public Expenditure and Openspending.org was analyzed to publish an infographic on “How much does it cost to run Kathmandu?” by Code for Nepal.
 Similarly, key data about status of women based on a report by World Bank was also published by Code for Nepal on International Women’s day in 2015.

 Moreover, Code for Nepal has also published important data about Women Prisoners in Nepal and has shed light on the issue.
 By sharing the embed code to the interested parties, Code for Nepal promotes the use of open data and sharing quality information on the web.

-Check out more of our data visualizations.
+Check out more of our data visualizations

-When massive earthquake hit Nepal on April 25, Code for Nepal immediately mobilized an initial digital response to help volunteers and survivors to connect.
+When a massive earthquake hit Nepal on April 25, Code for Nepal immediately mobilized an initial digital response to help volunteers and survivors to connect.
 The organization leveraged the volunteers living abroad to help in translating important documents, mapping and several other help via web.
 Code for Nepal created a low-tech solutions to connect volunteers and people affected, and vice-versa.
 The Nepal quake resource doc, which disseminates information about food, shelter, clean water and medicine for victims of the earthquake, has been shared more than 7,000 times on Facebook, and more than 50 volunteers actively curate, verify and connect people using that document.

 Core members of Code for Nepal worked on compiling data from the Nepal government website and also from Nepal Disaster Risk Reduction Portal.
 Within several days after the disaster, an interactive map of reported death toll, number of injured and damaged houses was published on the Code for Nepal website.